Preparing for Your Career in Clinical Psychology

-The PSP masters-level degree that leads to becoming a licensed Marriage and Family Therapist will take most students about two years to complete.
-At the end of your educational phase, you will sit for the PSP Masters Degree comprehensive examination.
+The Professional School of Psychology’s master’s-level degree that leads to becoming a licensed Marriage and Family Therapist will take most students about two years to complete.
+At the end of your educational phase, you will sit for the PSP Master’s Degree Comprehensive Examination.

-The PSP doctoral-level degree that leads to becoming a licensed Psychologist will take most students closer to three years to complete.
-At the end of your educational phase, you will sit for the PSP doctoral comprehensive examination, and be authorized to begin your dissertation.
+The PSP doctoral-level degree that leads to becoming a licensed psychologist will take most students closer to three years to complete.
+At the end of your educational phase, you will sit for the PSP Doctoral Comprehensive Examination and be authorized to begin your dissertation.
 Dissertations are the equivalent of your first book – typically anywhere from 100 to 1000 pages.
-Many students tremendously enjoy the class phase of their education, dread but deal with the comprehensive examination stage, but have a real problem with the dissertation phase.
-Are you a person who has ‘found your voice?’
+Many students tremendously enjoy the class phase of their education, dread but deal with the comprehensive examination stage, and have a real problem with the dissertation phase.
+Are you a person who has “found your voice?”
 Do you have a desire to add something to the body of work that has been done by clinical doctoral candidates in years past?

-Even though the licensing boards are separate, both the Marriage and Family Therapist-bound student and the Psychologist-bound student must complete 3,000 of supervised professional experience before being allowed to sit for the State licensing examinations.
+Even though the licensing boards are separate, both the Marriage and Family Therapist-bound student and the psychologist-bound student must complete three thousand hours of supervised professional experience before being allowed to sit for the state licensing examinations.
 In truth, it is easier to obtain the necessary supervision if you are Marriage and Family Therapist-bound.
 In addition, it is most difficult to find a paid internship.
-Further, both State licensing boards expect that a person will complete the 3,000 hours within a limited number of years.
-Thus, while being a PSP student on weekend days and working a full-time job during the weekday days is a real draw to the PSP program, students have to consider how they will first find and then build into their post-educational schedule, the time to accumulate supervised clinical hours for which you may not receive any compensation.
+Further, both state licensing boards expect that a person will complete the three thousand hours within a limited number of years.
+Thus, while being a PSP student on weekend days and working a full-time job during the weekdays is a real draw to the PSP program, students have to consider how they will first find, and then build into their post-educational schedule, the time to accumulate supervised clinical hours for which you may not receive any compensation.